lrghust/simple-gossip-database-example/README.md

 - neighbors: neighbor replicas' information
 - table: the table stored on this replica

 *Note that the time interval of message transferring in gossip protocol is set to 1 second, so the output will be freshed per second.
 In addition, the Load Balance Server will choose two nodes to send the initial message in case of a crash one being chosen, so the nodes may finish to synchronize very fast when there are only several nodes running.
 By adding the number of running nodes it will be clear that the protocal works at a speed of 1 message/second.*
+*The timeout for server to detect crash is set to N+1 seconds if there are N replica nodes running, which means that nothing will happen until N+1 seconds later if a node is crashed.
+It will be described in detail in 2.4.*

 **3. Launch the client:**
 ```bash